Terebreno

 Terebreno (Теребрено) is a rural locality (a selo) and the administrative center of Terebrenskoye Rural Settlement, Krasnoyaruzhsky District, Belgorod Oblast, Russia.
 The population was 600 as of 2010.
 There are 9 streets.
+On 17 December 2023 Russian anti-government groups briefly entered the region to attack military positions.

 Geography

 Terebreno is located 20 km southwest of Krasnaya Yaruga (the district's administrative centre) by road.
 Staroselye is the nearest rural locality.